 The overall ERCP complication rate requiring hospitalization is 6-10%.
 Depending on your age, your other medical problems, what therapy is performed, and the indication for your procedure, your complication rate may be higher or lower than the average.
 Your doctor will discuss your likelihood of complications before you undergo the test.
 The most common complication is pancreatitis, or inflammation of the pancreas.
 Other complications include bleeding, infection, an adverse reaction to the sedative medication, or bowel perforation.
 Most complications are managed without surgery but may require you to stay in the hospital for treatment.

 If you are in need of a treatment that requires administration via therapeutic ERCP, our team at Digestive Healthcare Center will guide you through every step of the process.
-We perform therapeutic ERCP procedures at our office and surgical center in Hillsborough, NJ.
+We perform therapeutic ERCP procedures at Robert Wood Johnson University Hospital Somerset, Somerville, NJ.
 To make an appointment, please call 908-218-9222.

 At Digestive Healthcare Center, our team of expert gastroenterologists is skilled in diagnosing and treating all manner of digestive conditions through a wide range of procedures.
 We work with patients at our three New Jersey offices, as well as through telemedicine appointments for patient convenience.
 Those dealing with digestive health conditions or concerns can be assured that at DHC, we will put your needs first to get you on track to more comfortable living.
 To learn more about our services or to schedule your therapeutic ERCP appointment in New Jersey, please contact us today.